zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/connect-zenml-to-infrastructure/azure-service-connector.md

-The configured credentials must have at least the following Azure IAM permissions associated with the ACR registries that the connector that the connector will be allowed to access:
+The configured credentials must have at least the following Azure IAM permissions associated with the ACR registries that the connector will be allowed to access:

 - allow access to pull and push images (e.g. the `AcrPull` and `AcrPush` roles)
 - allow access to list registries (e.g. the `Contributor` role)